ZhengyuZhao/TransferAttackEval/README.md

-# TransAdvBench: Transfer Adversarial Attack Benchmark
+# Evaluating Transfer Adversarial Attacks

-This repository describes the first benchmark of transfer adversarial attacks.
+This repository describes a comprehensive evaluation of transfer adversarial attacks.
 In particular, the new *attack categorization* ensures that our evaluation is *systematic* and *fair*.
-TransAdvBench currently evaluates 23 representative attacks against 9 representative defenses on ImageNet, in terms of both the attack *transferability* and *stealthiness*.
+We currently evaluate 23 representative attacks against 9 representative defenses on ImageNet, in terms of both the attack *transferability* and *stealthiness*.
 We would continuously incorporate new attacks and hope TransAdvBench could serve as a guide to evaluating transfer adversarial attacks.

 If interested, you can find more details in our arXiv paper: [Revisiting and Benchmarking Transfer Adversarial Attacks](https://github.com/ZhengyuZhao/TransAdvBench).
 Zhengyu Zhao*, Hanwei Zhang*, Renjue Li*, Ronan Sicre, Laurent Amsaleg, Michael Backes.